lucas0/WebNLG/README.txt

 For each one of those files, there is also a clean_*original_name* file, only with the sentences, for each entry.

 The clean files make easier to perform NER and other tasks.

-For each domain, a LSTM network will be built, under the LSTM folder.